-- When the garlic turns limp and aromatic, raise the heat to moderate before adding the shrimps.
+- When the garlic turns limp and aromatic, raise the heat to medium-high before adding the shrimps.
 This allows our favorite crustaceans to nicely sear and not overcook in their own steam.
 Also, make sure they’re well-drained before they hit the pan.

 That’s it, my favorite people!
 Let’s head on to our recipe for the day, hungry tummies await. 🙂

-- 1 (16 ounces) package uncooked linguine
+- 1 pound package uncooked linguine

 - 1 pound large shrimps, peeled and deveined with tails intact